bisgardo/concordium-docker/README.md

 ## Build

-By default, the builds run in images based on Debian Buster (10).
+By default, the builds run in images based on Debian Bullseye (11).
-The build arg `debian_release` may be used to select another Debian release.
+The build arg `debian_release` may be used to select another Debian release (though historically, the official Haskell image don't seem to support multiple Debian versions per GHC version).
-As of 2022-09-08, no other values besides the default one are supported due to the project's dependency on the [Haskell toolchain](https://hub.docker.com/_/haskell):

-> Note: Currently stable Debian is version 11 bullseye, however it is not yet supported by Haskell tooling.
-> Until that time the default will remain Debian 10 buster.
-We have dropped support for Debian 9 stretch.

 ### `concordium-node`